 Co-requisites: ART 130, Art 135 and ARTH 100

-Upon completion of the Foundations Core at NKU students majoring in the Department of Visual arts will:
+Upon completion of the Foundations Core at NKU students majoring in the Art & Design Program will:

-The Visual Arts program offers Bachelor of Arts degrees (BA) in Visual Communication Design, Art Education, Art History, Studio Art or a BS in Photography.
+The Art & Design Program offers Bachelor of Arts degrees (BA) in Visual Communication Design, Art Education, Art History, Studio Art or a BS in Photography.

 Bachelor of Fine Arts (BFA) degrees are also offered upon passing the Portfolio Review (Art 299) and consultation with an advisor, which is encouraged for students at the end of sophomore or beginning of junior year.
 Bachelor of Fine Arts degrees are offered in: Applied Photography, Art History, Ceramics, Drawing, Visual Communication Design, Intermedia, New Media, Painting, Photography, Printmaking, and Sculpture.

-Minors in Studio Art and Art History are also offered in Visual Arts.
-Current department majors cannot pursue minors in Visual Arts.
+Minors in Studio Art and Art History are also offered in Art & Design.
+Current program majors cannot pursue minors in Art & Design.

 A Focus may be pursued by Non-Art Majors which include completion of 12 upper-division credits in courses with the same prefix.
 Students cannot mix course prefixes to complete an Area of Concentration.

 For a full-time traditional student (non-transfer) a BA degree can be earned in four years of study.
 In order to graduate in four years, students must dedicate themselves to successfully completing 5 classes every fall and spring semester.
 This amount of work is necessary to fulfill university graduation requirements of 120 total credits earned and 45 of those credits must be at the upper-division level (classes listed at the 300-400 level).
-Students with a BA in Studio Arts, Art History, and Visual Communication Design are required to complete an area of concentration or minor outside of the Department of Visual Arts.
+Students with a BA in Studio Arts, Art History, and Visual Communication Design are required to complete an area of concentration or minor outside of the Art & Design Program.

 The BA in Art Education is designed as a five-year degree.
 Students pursuing a BA in Art Education are admitted as pre-majors and must apply to the College of Education after 48 hours earned at the university and successful completion of the Praxis I exam.
 BA Art Education majors are not required to earn a minor or area of concentration outside of art.